• Home

 Course Information

 This two-day Master-class course is for those already familiar with qualitative research, and looking to increase understanding around the mechanics of setting up focus groups based research project.
 They are looking to learn the skills and practicalities of moderating focus groups.
+The target audience for this course are researchers, practitioners and academics who are or want to conduct qualitative studies using focus groups, and are familiar with the qualitative research design and principles.
+A completion certificate will be issued to each participant.

 course information